Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 Weighing up the options

-Each method of investing in gold produces different results - even though both are influenced by the performance of the metal itself.
+Each method of investing in gold produces different results - even though both are influenced by the price of the metal itself.
 Miners tend to generate more volatile returns, meaning they will sometimes do better than the gold price, and sometimes do worse.

 An increase in the gold price should automatically boost the earnings of gold miners.
 In fact, a rise in the gold price should have an amplified effect on their profits.
 This is because miners have significant fixed costs, so any jump in the price they can sell their gold for equates to a larger percentage rise in their earnings.